-- 1. Engagement Letters dated December 01, 2016 and December 01, 2016 received from the Company appointing Edelweiss Financial Services Limited and A. K. Capital Services Limited as the Lead Managers respectively. - 2.
-Issue Agreement dated December 28, 2016 between the Company and Edelweiss Financial Services Limited and A.K.
+- 1. Engagement Letters dated March 09, 2017 received from the Company appointing Edelweiss Financial Services Limited and A. K. Capital Services Limited as the Lead Managers respectively. - 2.
+Issue Agreement dated March 09, 2017 between the Company and Edelweiss Financial Services Limited and A.K.
 Capital Services Limited. - 3.
-Memorandum of Understanding dated December 28, 2016 with the Registrar to the Issue. - 4.
-Debenture Trustee Agreement dated December 28, 2016 executed between the Company and the Debenture Trustee. - 5.
+Memorandum of Understanding dated March 09, 2017 with the Registrar to the Issue. - 4.
+Debenture Trustee Agreement dated March 09, 2017 executed between the Company and the Debenture Trustee. - 5.
 Tripartite agreement between the Company, Registrar to the Issue and CDSL dated December 08, 2010 and letter of extension dated March 14, 2011. - 6.
-Tripartite agreement between the Company, Registrar to the issue and NSDL dated August 20, 2006. - 7.
-The agreed form of the Debenture Trust Deed to be executed between the Company and the Debenture Trustee. - 8.
-Escrow Agreement between the Company and the Lead Managers to the Issue, Registrar to the Issue and the Escrow Collection Banks/ Refund Banks dated January 06, 2017. - 9.
-Lead Broker Agreement between our Company, the Lead Brokers and the Lead Managers to the Issue dated January 06, 2017.
+Tripartite agreement between the Company, Registrar to the issue and NSDL dated August 25, 2006. - 7.
+The agreed form of the Debenture Trustee Deed to be executed between the Company and the Debenture Trustee.